MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 > Before proceeding, ensure that your collection was [detached](migration-import.md#detaching-your-collection) prior to generating a DACPAC.

 > [!NOTE]
-> If TfsMigrator didn't warn that your collection was too big, use the DACPAC method outlined below.
+> If the data migration tool didn't warn that your collection was too big, use the DACPAC method outlined below.
 Otherwise see the section on importing large collections at https://aka.ms/AzureDevOpsImportLargeCollection.

 Data-tier Application Component Packages ([DACPAC](/sql/relational-databases/data-tier-applications/data-tier-applications)) is a feature in SQL server that allows database changes to be packaged into a single file and deployed to other instances of SQL.
 It can also be restored directly to Azure DevOps Services and is therefore utilized as the packaging method for getting your collection's data in the cloud.
 You're going to use the SqlPackage.exe tool to generate the DACPAC.
 This tool is included as part of the [SQL Server Data Tools](/sql/ssdt/download-sql-server-data-tools-ssdt).

 There are multiple versions of SqlPackage.exe installed with SQL Server Data Tools, located under folders with names such as 120, 130, and 140.
 When using SqlPackage.exe it is important to use the right version to prepare the DACPAC.

-* TFS 2017 imports need to use SqlPackage.exe from the 130 folder or higher.
 * TFS 2018 imports need to use SqlPackage.exe from the 140 folder or higher.

 If you installed SQL Server Data Tools (SSDT) for Visual Studio, you can find SqlPackage.exe in one of the following locations.